ruizb/glossary-typescript/README.md

 ### IntelliSense

-IntelliSense is the ability for the IDE - thanks to the language - to provide valuable hints for the developer depending on the context he's in, such as relevant and accurate autocompletions and code transformations.
-Usually, IDEs provide this feature via the `ctrl + space` shortcut.
+IntelliSense is the ability for the IDE - thanks to the language - to provide valuable hints for the developer depending on the context they're in, such as relevant and accurate autocompletions and code transformations.
+Usually, IDEs provide this feature via the `ctrl + space` combination of keys.

 ### Intersection type

 Intersection types were introduced in [TypeScript v1.6](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-1-6.html#intersection-types) as a complement to [union types](#union-type).
-This allows us to type a value that is both a `A` and a `B`.
+This allows developers to type a value that is both a `A` and a `B`.

 ##### Example